Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 When to Stop Drinking Entirely

-- If your liver enzymes are elevated on blood work
+- Your liver enzymes (ALT, AST) are elevated on blood work

-- If you notice a consistent pattern of symptoms after drinking, regardless of type or amount
+- You notice a consistent pattern of symptoms after drinking, regardless of type or amount

-- If you are preparing for or recovering from surgery
+- You are preparing for or recovering from surgery

-- If alcohol worsens your anxiety or mental health, which then worsens your Crohn's
+- Alcohol worsens your anxiety or mental health, which then worsens your Crohn's

 The Bottom Line on Alcohol and Crohn's